India's Royal Enfield to shut manufacturing plants for three days | Business

 India's Royal Enfield to shut manufacturing plants for three days

+"We will resume operation from Monday, 31st May," the internal note to workers signed by Royal Enfield Chief Operating Officer B Govindarajan said.
+"The above days shall be compensated later as per market needs," Govindarajan said in the note.

+Royal Enfield did not immediately respond to a request seeking comment.
 All the three plants are located in and around Chennai in southern Tamil Nadu state, often dubbed India's Detroit.
-Tamil Nadu has one of the highest coronavirus cases in the country.
+The automaker had also shut its plants for three days earlier this month from May 13 to May 15.

+Tamil Nadu is one of the worst hit states with more than 30,000 cases a day last week.
+The state, an auto hub known as India's Detroit, has imposed a lockdown but has allowed some factories, including auto plants, to continue operating.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)